cdoremus/state-geo-angular/Readme.md

 # change directory to the repo
 cd state-geo-angular

+# make sure you have the global npm packages installed
+npm install -g gulp karma protractor

-# install the repo with npm
+# install the repo's dependencues
 npm install

 # build the app